Is Dubai Safe For Americans?

 Weather in Dubai

-Dubai is located in the desert and until now there were no dangerous natural disasters happening there.
-However, the climate is changing and what will happen in the future is unknown.
+Dubai is located in the desert and until now no dangerous natural disasters have been happening there, except the last strong rain in 2024 that caused floods in the whole city and the country.

 The things you need to be careful about are the heat, strong currents in the sea, and sand storms.

-Some other months the sun is also strong, so never forget about cream with a high SPF number and stay hydrated.
+• Some other months the sun is also strong, so never forget about cream with a high SPF number and stay hydrated.

-When you go swimming in the sea, don’t go far from the shore.
+• When you go swimming in the sea, don’t go far from the shore.
 Keep the distance based on your swimming capabilities.
 While I have never experienced strong currents here, I know of people who did and it was not easy to come back.
 There are lifeguards on most of the beaches, but don’t risk it.

 Terrorism in Dubai